Death in Paradise: Format

 The show is known for its formulaic approach to its plots with each episode roughly the same in length, style and narrative structure.
 Each episode begins with a pre-credits sequence showing the events leading up to a murder and often the discovery of the body afterwards; this sequence also serves to introduce that particular episode's guest characters.
 The police force of Saint Marie is subsequently informed of the murder, preliminary investigations and interviews take place to establish the suspects, and photographs of the suspects and crime scene are placed on the whiteboard at police headquarters.

+The crime often presents an apparently impossible feature, with a closed circle of suspects, all of whom have motive but none of whom appear to have had opportunity.
+They either present what seem to be airtight alibis for the time the crime was believed to have committed, or the crime is a locked-room mystery, with the victim being found in circumstances that appear to make it impossible that anyone could have entered or left the location without being observed.

 Often towards the end, the lead DI will have a moment of realisation, perhaps brought on by something that someone says or does, or by some occurrence.
 At this moment, the how, why, and who of the murder are comprehended by the DI, but are not revealed to the audience.
 The suspects are then gathered, and the DI talks through the evidence; often, flashbacks are used to show what happened.
 The murderer and the motive are revealed in the dénouement of the episode.
-Gathering the suspects, going through the events and finally identifying, and arresting the murderer is based on the technique Agatha Christie uses in the Miss Marple stories, and some of the Hercule Poirot ones.
+Gathering the suspects, going through the events and finally identifying and arresting the murderer is based on the technique Agatha Christie uses in the Miss Marple stories and some of the Hercule Poirot ones.